The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Background

-Despite the vast number of studies on the societal, cultural and political impact of the \#MeToo movement, there is, to the best of my knowledge there has not yet been a quantitative study on the impact of the \#MeToo movement on the justice system.
-Yet this is certainly interesting, as the movement has created new unofficial reporting pathways for victims who choose not to address a crime through the official legal process for reasons such as potential retraumatization in court and low likelihood of conviction.
-The \#MeToo movement has thereby exposed some difficult issues in the justice system's handling of sexual violence cases.
-It is now to be examined whether and to what extent the movement has brought about a change in the way cases of sexual violence are addressed in court and how the justice systems deals with victims.
+Despite the numerous studies examining the societal, cultural, and political implications of the \#MeToo movement, there is, to the best of my knowledge, no quantitative study on its influence on the justice system.
+The present study aims to assess whether and to what extent the movement has brought about a change in the way cases of sexual violence are addressed in court and how the justice systems deals with victims.